-understand the different types of crystal structures
+- understand the different types of crystal structures - apply the concept of ultrasonic principle in engineering and medical field - calculate thermal conductivities of good and bad conductors - differentiate the various laser systems and its applications in engineering and medical field - apply the principle of fibre optics for communication and sensor applications - formulate wave mechanics principle for applications in electron microscopy - Correlate the different renewable energy sources for societal needs. - To complement the knowledge acquired in the theory class. - To correlate the experimental results for application.

-- apply the concept of ultrasonic principle in engineering and medical field - calculate thermal conductivities of good and bad conductors - differentiate the various laser systems and its applications in engineering and medical field - apply the principle of fibre optics for communication and sensor applications - formulate wave mechanics principle for applications in electron microscopy - gain knowledge about different modern engineering materials and biomaterials and their applications - complement the knowledge acquired in the theory class. - correlate the experimental results for application.
+CHC1181

-CHC1181 CHEMISTRY L T P C
+CHEMISTRY

-The students should be conversant with
+To make the students conversant with